What Is a Noun in English?

-A collective is a name that denotes a group of people or things.
+A collective noun is a name that denotes a group of people or things.
 It is true that in American English collective nouns are considered as singular using singular verbs(e.g. the team plays very well) whereas in British English they are(collective nouns) considered as both singular and plural verbs(e.g.the team play very well).
-Example of collective nouns; school, college, team, group, class, troop, cattle, children etc. Collective nouns are marked in bold for easy identification.
+Examples of collective nouns; school, college, team, group, class, troop, cattle, children, etc. Collective nouns are marked in bold for easy identification:

 - He went to this school when he was a child.

 - I’m studying at this college for two years.

 - The cricket team of this country is developing day by day.

 - A group of people has been working for the humanitarian crisis.